Main page content

 Sec.
 4 Procedures

-4.1 The Office of Employee Services prepares the U. T. System Administration fiscal year holiday schedule, submits it to the Executive Vice Chancellor for Business Affairs for approval, and publishes the approved schedule.
+4.1 The Office of Talent and Innovation (OTI) prepares the U. T. System Administration fiscal year holiday schedule, submits it to the Executive Vice Chancellor for Business Affairs for approval, and publishes the approved schedule.

 4.2 A holiday pay eligible employee whose work schedule differs from the normal office hours of 8:00 a.m. to 5:00 p.m., Monday through Friday, will be granted an equivalent number of holidays as though working normal office hours.

 4.3 Employees do not need to request time off to observe designated holidays.